PIPELINE

 PHASE 1

 This allogeneic CAR-T candidate targeting B cell maturation antigen, or BCMA, is in development to treat relapsed/refractory multiple myeloma.
 This allogeneic program offers an improved VH-based binder which targets BCMA.
-This program is being developed in partnership with Roche and has shown early evidence of encouraging safety and efficacy.
+This program has shown early evidence of encouraging safety and efficacy.

 PHASE 1